Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 - The top 20 most beautiful villages in Portugal for your bucket list!

 Disclaimer: This post contains affiliate links.
-At no extra cost to you, we may receive a small commission on purchases made through these links.
-By making any purchase, you are directly supporting The Road Is Life Travel Blog which allows us to continue providing you with free high-quality travel guides.
-We only recommend products/services we have tried/love!
+At no extra cost to you, I may receive a small commission on purchases made through these links.
+By making any purchase, you are directly supporting The Road Is Life Travel Blog which allows me to continue providing you with free high-quality travel guides.
+I only recommend products/services we have tried/love!

 Super article packed with lots of details.
 Was it a coincidence that you went to Quinta da Regaleira on Halloween or did you plan that?